-Obon is an annual Buddhist event for commemorating one's ancestors.
-It is believed that each year during obon, the ancestors' spirits return to this world in order to visit their relatives.
+Obon (お盆) is an annual Buddhist event for commemorating one's ancestors, whose spirits are believed to temporarily return to this world in order to visit their relatives during Obon.

-Obon is observed from the 13th to the 15th day of the 7th month of the year, which is July according to the solar calendar.
-However, since the 7th month of the year roughly coincides with August rather than July according to the formerly used lunar calendar, Obon is still observed in mid August in many regions of Japan, while it is observed in mid July in other regions.
+Obon is observed around the 15th day of the 7th month of the year, which is July according to the solar calendar; however, it roughly corresponds to August according to the formerly used lunar calendar.
+As a result, Obon is observed mainly from August 13 to 16, although in some areas it is also observed in mid July.

-The Obon week in mid August is one of Japan's three major holiday seasons, accompanied by intensive domestic and international travel activities and increased accommodation rates.
+The Obon week in mid August is one of Japan's three major holiday seasons (alongside New Year and Golden Week), accompanied by intensive domestic and international travel activities and increased accommodation rates.
 In recent years, travel activitiy in mid August has become somewhat more spread out and less concentrated, but it is still considerable on certain days.

 In 2024, the peak of the Obon travel season is anticipated to take place between August 10 and August 18.
 The busiest days for domestic travel are expected to be around August 10 with people leaving the big cities, and August 17-18 with people returning to the big cities.